Cigna modified MM 0069 for airway clearance devices, effective November 4, 2025. Here's what billing teams need to know.

 Cigna Airway Clearance Device Exclusions and Non-Covered Indications

-E0481 — intrapulmonary percussive ventilation (IPV) system and related accessories — is classified as not medically necessary under this policy.
+E0481 is the problem code in this update.
+Cigna has designated the intrapulmonary percussive ventilation (IPV) system and its related accessories as not medically necessary.
 Full stop.

 Coverage Indications at a Glance